BastiaanJansen/jwt-java/README.md

 ### Header

 The header holds information about the JWT.
 It typically consists of two parts: the type of the token, which is JWT, and the signing algorithm being used, such as HMAC SHA256 or RSA.
+There are two registered header parameters:
+* `typ`: Type, is used by JWT applications to declare the media type of this complete JWT
+* `cty`: Content Type, is used by this specification to convey structural information about the JWT

 ### Payload